the metaphysical blossoming period

 In this book, a past life of Jozef as temple priest Dectar is described, who taught trainee priests almost four thousand years ago.

-He taught them how they could subject their thoughts to their strong will so as not to become a puppet of the thoughts of another.
+He taught them how they could subject their thoughts to their strong will so as not to become a puppet of the thoughts from another person.

 Their thoughts were only allowed to interpret what they actually perceived by means of a direct connection of feeling with the life, because in the temples no own fantasies were tolerated.